tranvansang/express-transformer/README.md

 # Usage samples

-- Ensure a value exist
+- Ensure a value exist.
 ```javascript
 import express from 'express'
 import {transformer} from 'express-transformer'